 The following sections outline our governance framework and explain our work across each of these areas.
-In FY22, with the ongoing challenges to our business posed by the COVID-19 pandemic, including a limited number of employee stand downs, we continued to be unable to fully deliver our planned modern slavery continuous improvement initiatives.
+In FY23 we continued to be unable to fully deliver our planned modern slavery continuous improvement initiatives.
 However, in recognition of the importance of managing potential risks of modern slavery, we continued to deliver our human rights risk assessment, due diligence, mitigation, and monitoring programs across our supply chains.